 TREATSURE

 I was part of the pitch team and participated in the experience, strategy, research and UI design of the iOS app.
-I led the UI Design work, producing all major screens and I worked alongside a UX Research Lead.
-Although the experience & design are done, the app is under development.
+I led the UI Design work, producing all major screens and I worked alongside a talented UX Research Lead.

 I was part of the pitch team and participated in the experience, strategy, research and UI design of the iOS app.
 I lead the UI Design work, producing all major screens and I worked alongside a UX Research Lead.
 Although the experience & design is done, the app is under development.